SketchOGD: Memory-Efficient Continual Learning: Experiments

 \paragraph{Setup} The benchmarks are created using $1,000$ datapoints for each of the $10$ classes of MNIST, and $600$ datapoints for each of the $20$ classes of CIFAR-100.
 Rotated MNIST consists of $10$ tasks, created by copying and rotating the dataset by multiples of $5$ degrees.
 Similarly, Permuted MNIST forms $10$ tasks by creating fixed but random permutations of pixels for each task.
 Split MNIST forms $5$ tasks by splitting the dataset into pairs of digits and treating each pair as a binary $0,1$ classification task.
 Similarly, Split CIFAR has $20$ tasks of $5$ classes each.
 Each task is trained for $30$ epochs.

+Our primary goal is to compare methods at fixed memory budgets, which is the typical design constraint in continual learning scenarios.
 For the setup of our proposed SketchOGD methods, the memory constraints allow $k=1200$ for Method 1, $k=600$ for Method 2, and $k=299, l=301$ for Method 3.
-We set $k\approx l$ which is empirically found to be more memory-efficient.
-Effectively, SketchOGD-1 form a rank-$1200$ approximation, while SketchOGD-2 and SketchOGD-3 form around rank-$600$ approximations.
+We set $k\approx l$, which is empirically found to be more memory-efficient.
+Effectively, SketchOGD-1 forms a rank-$1200$ approximation, while SketchOGD-2 and SketchOGD-3 form around rank-$600$ approximations.

 \paragraph{Network Architecture} For MNIST experiments, we use a three-layer fully connected neural network that has $100$ hidden units in the first two layers with ReLU activations and $10$ output logits, totaling $p=113,610$ parameters.
 For Split CIFAR, we use a LeNet with a hidden-layer size of $500$ for a total of $1,601,500$ parameters.
 Unlike previous works \citep{Farajtabar2019OrthogonalGD,Doan2020ATA} that create unique heads for each task in Split MNIST, we keep the model fixed to make Split MNIST a harder problem.
 However, we keep the multi-head architecture for Split CIFAR.